Moonshot: Optimizing Chain-Based Rotating Leader BFT via Optimistic Proposals: Introduction

-\paragraph{Non-pipelined \moonshot protocols.} As we previously mentioned, pipelining reduces the communication and computational overhead of a CRL protocol by a constant factor.
-However, although this gives pipelined protocols good latency when all messages require a similar amount of time to propagate and process, pipelining actually increases commit latency when blocks take sufficiently longer to propagate or process than votes.
-Accordingly, we also present a non-pipelined variant of our second protocol in~\Cref{sec:commit-moonshot}, giving us the following result:
+\paragraph{Non-pipelined \moonshot protocols.} As mentioned, pipelining can reduce the communication and computational overhead of a protocol.
+However, while this gives pipelined protocols good latency when all messages require a similar amount of time to propagate and process, pipelining actually increases commit latency when blocks take sufficiently longer to propagate or process than votes.
+Accordingly, we also present a non-pipelined variant of our second protocol in~\Cref{sec:commit-moonshot}.

-\begin{theorem} There exists a non-pipelined CRL protocol tolerating $f<n/3$ Byzantine faults with a minimum view change block period of $\delta$ and a minimum commit latency of $3\delta$. \end{theorem}

 This final protocol retains standard optimistic responsiveness and requires only a single honest leader to commit a new block after GST.